aoancea/course-oop/README.md

 ## What is Object-Oriented Programming
  * An approach to designing and building applications that are easy to understand and change
  * By focusing on objects that interact cleanly with one another
+ * Somewhere around a few thousand lines of code, you need organization
+ * Adding functions and constant declarations to a global namespace isn't going to scale forever
+ * You also find yourself writing repetitive code, if you're not careful